-- 1. If an employee voluntarily elects to move to a lower-rated job and received an appraisal rating of Meets Standards on his or her most recent performance evaluation, or if the downward move is a result of documented below-standard job performance or documented disciplinary action, the employee's salary is reduced by a minimum of five (5) percent and up to a maximum of fifteen (15) percent.
+- 1. If an employee voluntarily elects to move to a lower-rated job and received an appraisal rating of Meets Standards on their most recent performance evaluation, or if the downward move is a result of documented below-standard job performance or documented disciplinary action, the employee's salary is reduced by a minimum of five (5) percent and up to a maximum of fifteen (15) percent.
 If the reduced salary exceeds the maximum of the lower range or grade, the individual will be placed at the maximum of the lower range or grade. - 2.
-The dean, director, or department head must submit a written request for a salary reduction to the Senior Vice President for Human Resources and Organizational Effectiveness or his or her designee for consideration and decision. - 3.
+The dean, director, or department head must submit a written request for a salary reduction to the Senior Vice President for Human Resources or their designee for consideration and decision. - 3.
 The adjusted salary is effective the first day of the pay period following the date the employee begins work in the lower-rated job title after all necessary approvals have been received.